jasminediaconu/GoGreen/doc/sprint6/issue-distribution5.md

 ## Leaderboard (Mandy):

-	*
-Make a follow button
+* Make a follow button
-	*
-Change Global to Following Pane
+* Change Global to Following Pane

 MUST HAVE:
-	*
-Follow and compare CO2 to the users,
+* Follow and compare CO2 to the users
-	*
-Global and following to be populated with users
+* Global and following to be populated with users
-	*
-In global all the users which are in the database should show up, show CO2 next to their names and show the follow button.
+* In global all the users which are in the database should show up, show CO2 next to their names and show the follow button.

 EXTRAS:
 * Search bar, you can look up somebodies profile, if there is no user show --> no user